Halt and Catch Fire (TV series): Filming

 Production on the remaining nine episodes of the first season began in October 2013 and lasted until May 2014.
 The weather was uncharacteristically cold and snowy for Atlanta, complicating outdoor shoots and suspending production for a few days.
 Location scouting was carried out by location manager Ryan Schaetzle to find settings that would not be anachronistic and would require the least amount of modification to match the period setting.
 Strategic framing of shots was also used to avoid anachronisms, as was computer-generated imagery to turn an Urban Outfitters location into a rug store.
 Scenes set at a Las Vegas hotel hosting COMDEX attendees in the season's penultimate episode were filmed at the American Cancer Society Center in downtown Atlanta.
-Other first season shooting locations included the Cobb Galleria Centre, Chops Lobster Bar, Northside Tavern, the Plaza Theatre, the Georgia State Capitol, an office building near The Weather Channel's headquarters, and a brick ranch-style house in Conyers.
+Other first season shooting locations included the Cobb Galleria Centre, Chops Lobster Bar, Northside Tavern, the Plaza Theatre, the Georgia State Capitol, an office building near the Weather Channel's headquarters, and a brick ranch-style house in Conyers.

 Production on season two lasted from October 2014 to May 2015, with filming commencing in January 2015.
 The staff dismantled all of the first-season sets except for the Clark family house, a decision Cantwell said was made to force the series to reinvent itself and to parallel the reinvention common within the technology industry.
 Production on season three took place from November 2015 to August 2016.
 Due to the shift in setting from Dallas to California that season, the producers hired a new director of photography, Evans Brown, to give the series a sunnier look.
 Despite the setting change, production of the series remained in the Atlanta area, with the exception of two scenes from that season that were shot near the Golden Gate Bridge in San Francisco.

-The fourth season's first episode opens with a sequence edited to appear to be a "one shot" that covers three years of story.
+The fourth season's first episode opens with a sequence that covers three years of story and was edited to give the appearance of a "one shot".
 The sequence was conceived by Campanella and filmed over two days, requiring several hairstyle and wardrobe changes to the actors.
 For the series finale, "Ten of Swords", Donna's and Cameron's diner scene in the closing moments of the episode was filmed at the Waffle House Museum.
 Donna's idea at the end of the scene is never revealed, but the producers ensured that each camera shot in the diner showed an analog aspect of life for which there would be a future digital innovation.
 Within a week of the series wrapping production in late July 2017, the crew transitioned to a new AMC television series, Lodge 49.